Fatsoma/ticket_allocation_coding_test/README.md

 A 2xx status code must be returned on success.

 A 4xx status code must be returned on any request that attempts to purchase more tickets than are available.
 In this case, no tickets should be purchased for that request.

-## Languages and frameworks

-For reference, here at Fatsoma we primarily develop using ruby and golang.
-However feel free to solve this in whatever you feel comfortable with.

-We are mainly looking for clean, well architected, tested code that highlights your skillset and shows technical proficiency.

-## Database

-Included is an SQL dump from PostgreSQL.
-It is not required to use this but should be helpful.

-PostgreSQL has all the functionality required for satisfying this problem set, with some modern additions (post 9.5) that may be of interest.
-You may choose to use a different database engine that satisfies the requirements of this problem.